 Every organization wants to be capable of changing with the times, but this past year has been so much more than evaluating a technology upgrade or adding new activities to our classes.
 It’s easier to think of things that have changed rather than those that remain the same.
 But with the dedication of everyone who is a part of the Leader Dog community, uncertainty has become flexibility.
 In a year where many services were unavailable, we were able to find ways to safely support those people who need our programs the most, connect with the people in our community, and continue to support our team members and volunteers.
 At this time, clients are still meeting and training with their Leader Dogs, preparing for a successful partnership for years to come.
 It’s an achievement that we take immense pride in.

-In 2021, our campus is still quieter than it was before COVID-19 changed everyone’s lives.
-Many of us are still unable to regularly work on campus, and those who do are in separate spaces.
+So far in 2021, our campus is still quieter than it was before COVID-19 changed everyone’s lives.
+Many of us still don’t regularly work on campus, and those who do are in separate spaces.
 There are fewer opportunities to stroll down to someone’s office and check in with each other, whether for a project or just to say hi.
-We feel the loss of connection with each other, with our dedicated volunteers and supporters.
+We still feel the loss of connection with each other, with our dedicated volunteers and supporters.
 We’ve felt the uncertainty of trying new things and having no way to know for certain that we’d succeed.
 But the Leader Dog community is strong.
-We believed in each other and in our mission, and the volunteers, Lions clubs and donors believed in that too.
+We believed in each other and in our mission, and the volunteers, Lions clubs and donors and supporters believed in that too.
 Our clients trusted us to do everything we could to keep our programs going—and to keep them safe.
 As we move forward, still not knowing what the impact of the pandemic will ultimately be, we are confident that our mission is strong enough to last through anything yet to come.

 Last March, we posted about the changes on campus a week after Michigan started to implement stay-at-home orders.
 You can see that post here.